ura14h/PlayOPC/README.md

 ## Authors

-* Hiroki Ishiura (except file in /PlayOPC/Imports directory)
+* Hiroki Ishiura (except files in /PlayOPC/Imports directory)

 ## License

 Original souce code of PLAY OPC is released under the terms of MIT license.
 You may find the content of the license [http://opensource.org/licenses/mit-license.php]().

 OLYCameraKit.framework is released under the terms of OLYMPUS license.
 This license is not equal to MIT license.

-## Other Information

-* If you are interested in handling the OLYMPUS AIR A01, please check the published instruction manual. [http://sapp.olympus-imaging.com/manual/man_a01_us_enu.pdf]()
-* If you have an interest in camera functions and camera parameters, please read SDK document.
-You may download it from: [https://dl-support.olympus-imaging.com/opc/en/]()